Takeaways from the final night of the Democratic convention

 Democrats quite consciously played up empathy, compassion and a bit of righteous anger, all traits they associated with Biden.

-On Tuesday, Biden’s name was placed in nomination by an elevator operator who gave him a ride to a meeting with The New York Times Editorial Board.
-On Monday, Kristin Urquiza offered one of the week’s most memorable lines, as she recounted losing her father to coronavirus: “His only preexisting condition was trusting Donald Trump — and for that he paid with his life.”
+On Tuesday, Biden's name was placed in nomination by a New York elevator operator.
+On Monday, Kristin Urquiza offered one of the week's most memorable lines, as she recounted losing her father to coronavirus: "His only preexisting condition was trusting Donald Trump — and for that he paid with his life."

 Some Republicans might call it exploitative.
 Some independents might see it as the obvious, even stale play for the major party that unabashedly advocates for more government action in the economy and society.